"A smile is a language that everyone understands…

 And we're in the business of creating more of them."

-It was one of the first of its kind in Brisbane.
-And whilst it didn’t present with the same chic and polished veneer that Le Bon Choix is renowned for today, customers quickly fell in love with the food, becoming devotees to the French favourite.
+Savico relocated from Melbourne to Brisbane and in 2004 opened the first boulangerie patisserie in Albany Creek, on the north side of Brisbane.
+Whilst it didn’t present with the same chic and polished veneer that Le Bon Choix is renowned for today, customers quickly fell in love with the food, becoming devotees to the French favourite.

 “The baton must be passed from generation to generation, and we take this responsibility seriously.
 The authenticity of the product – flavours, ingredients, preparation, and processes must be upheld.
-We never take short cuts… This is how we've maintained the quality of our food since the day one.”
+We never take shortcuts… This is how we've maintained the quality of our food since the day one.”

 “We're also in love with how food transcends borders and brings people together.
 It’s wonderful seeing people at the cafes from many different cultures smiling and happily enjoying the food and each other’s company.
 A smile is a language that everyone understands and we're in the business of creating more of them.
 It’s a beautiful reward for working so hard and fulfils the most basic of needs that we all have – to create, to contribute, to share and to love.”